gokhanettin/dddqn-tf/README.md

 Follow [tensorflow installation][4] on anaconda.
 If you want to use your GPU, follow the Cuda installation and gpu-enabled tensorflow installation.
-If you are installing gpu-enabled tensorflow, you might find [this][7] links helpful.
+If you are installing gpu-enabled tensorflow, you might find [this][7] video helpful.
-If you are building gpu-enabled tensorflow from scratch, follow [this][8] link.
+If you are building gpu-enabled tensorflow from scratch, follow [this][8].

 TFLearn setup is as easy as running the following command.